open5e/open5e/source/magic-items.rst

 *Wondrous item, rare (requires attunement)*

-a DC 15 Constitution saving throw.
-On a failed save, a creature takes 5d6 thunder damage and is deafened for 1 minute.
-On a successful save, a creature takes half as much damage and isn’t deafened.
-Creatures and objects made of glass or crystal have disadvantage on the saving throw and take 10d6 thunder damage instead of 5d6.

-Each use of the horn’s magic has a 20 percent chance of causing the horn to explode.
-The explosion deals 10d6 fire damage to the blower and destroys the horn.

-Horn of Valhalla
-^^^^^^^^^^^^^^^^

-*Wondrous item, rare (silver or brass), very rare (bronze), or legendary (iron)*

-You can use an action to blow this horn.
-In response, warrior spirits from the Valhalla appear within 60 feet of you.
-They use the statistics of a berserker\ *.* They return to Valhalla after 1 hour or when they drop to 0 hit points.
-Once you use the horn, it can’t be used again until 7 days have passed.

-Four types of *horn of Valhalla* are known to exist, each made of a different metal.
-The horn’s type determines how many berserkers answer its summons, as well as the requirement for its use.
-The GM chooses the horn’s type or determines it randomly.

 This helm has 3 charges.
-While wearing it, you can

-use an action and expend 1 charge to cast the
+While wearing it, you can use an action and expend 1 charge to cast the *teleport* spell from it.
+The helm regains 1d3 expended charges daily at dawn.

-**d100 Horn Type**

-**Berserkers Summoned**

-**Requirement**

-*teleport* spell from it.
-The helm regains 1d3

-expended charges daily at dawn.

 Holy Avenger